Resume

 University of Texas Southwestern Medical Center (Dallas, TX)

-• Led a multi-group collaboration to publish novel single-cell RNA-seq datasets in neurobiology, resulting in a co-first-author paper in Science (145+ citations) and a second-author paper in Nature Communications (30+ citations)
+• Led a multi-group collaboration to publish large-scale single-cell RNA sequencing datasets in neuroscience, producing a co-first-author paper in Science (145+ citations), a second-author paper in Nature Communications (30+ citations), and a nationally-competitive NIH Postdoctoral Fellowship (F32)

-• Independently analyzed large-scale single-cell RNA-seq data by applying computational pipelines, dataset integration, unsupervised clustering (k-nearest neighbor + Louvain method), and statistical modeling to generate biological insights across research domains
+• Independently analyzed single-cell RNA sequencing data by applying computational pipelines, dataset integration, unsupervised clustering, and statistical modeling for 20,000 genes in 200,000+ cells across multiple brain regions, species, and cell types

 • Delivered spatial transcriptomics capabilities to research group, encompassing molecular library preparation, data and analytics pipelines, documentation, and training for new users